Spencer Steer Player Props: Reds vs. Giants

-On Tuesday, Spencer Steer (.189 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+On Wednesday, Spencer Steer (.286 on-base percentage in past 10 games, 77 points below season-long percentage) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
 First pitch is at 7:10 PM ET.

+He strung together two hits (going 2-for-5) in his last appearance against the Giants.

 Spencer Steer Game Info & Props vs. the Giants